peterwooley/openrct2-award-eligibility/README.md

 ## Features

-- Displays a list of park awards across three tabs.
+- Displays a list of park awards across three tabs
-- Highlights the awards you're eligible for.
+- Highlights the awards you're eligible for
-- Provides detailed requirements for each award, showing which criteria are met and which are not.
+- Provides detailed requirements for each award, showing which criteria are met and which are not
-- Updates every second when the plugin window is active.
+- Updates every second when the plugin window is active

 ## Current Limitations